Simple guidelines and healthy recipes-for-one to make mealtime at home a cinch

 “You might need to adjust a few habits,” Dominic says, “but it will be worth it.
 The goal is to eat three meals a day, at the same time, on a regular schedule.

-“The building blocks of a healthy diet for seniors is basic.
+“The building blocks of a healthy diet for seniors are basic.
 Consume plenty of fiber, eat lots of vegetables, fruit, and grains, enjoy lean meats and plant-based protein, and remember to balance your plate according to our 25% protein, 25% whole grains, and 50% fruit or veggies.

 “Think about making healthy choices.
 Try an apple instead of a candy bar.
 Or grilled chicken and vegetables rather than a pizza.
 Don’t make it too complicated.”